 One in six people – over 50 million Americans – have experienced significant childhood adversity and trauma, which leads to markedly higher unemployment, violence, incarceration, family dysfunction and social burden, and tends to repeat with each new generation.

 Hanna Boys Center is school for troubled teens provides a unique program for at-risk teens with the education, therapeutics and care that heals the effects of childhood trauma, allowing youth to mature into fully-functioning, responsible adults.
 Through this Teen residential treatment center as well as highly trained staff, teachers and leadership, Hanna helps motivated teens make the difficult changes necessary to get their lives back on track.

 What is Hanna Boys Center?

-Founded in 1945, Hanna Boys Center is a residential treatment center in Sonoma, California, with an on- campus accredited high school, Archbishop Hanna High School, serving 8th through 12th grade students with at risk youth programs.
+Founded in 1945, Hanna Boys Center is a teen residential treatment center in Sonoma, California, with an on- campus accredited high school, Archbishop Hanna High School, serving 8th through 12th grade students with at risk youth programs.